Abjad/abjad/trunk/abjad/docs/chapters/tutorials/time_signature_marks/index.rst

 the time signature mark to detach from its start component.

-The fact that context marks implement the special ``__call__()`` method as a short-cut for attach_mark() means that context marks can be created and attached in a single line:
+The fact that context marks implement the special ``__call__()`` method as a short-cut for attach() means that context marks can be created and attached in a single line: